jwendel/topcoder/webapi/README.md

 * **auth/token.go** - Handles much of the logic for the Oauth2 generation and authorizing.
 * **auth/util.go** - simple util methods, only contains encryptPassword helper.

-Along with the .go files in auth, there are test files for them as well (run with 'go test').  examples_test.go contains the tests outlined in the challenge.

 The default service starts up ":8080", but the port can be specified to example:

    `./webapi -listen=":80"`